How to Prepare for the CNA

 - Their history.
 What kind of advertising does the advertiser already do?
 Have they worked with your company in the past?

-Questions to Ask During a Needs Analysis
+Questions to Ask During the CNA

 Once you have done your research, you can focus on the questions that will be valuable, like the following: